marcianoo21/DGS_final_project/README.md

 ├── README.md                     # Project overview and setup instructions
 └── .gitignore                    # Git ignore file for excluding untracked files
 ```

-## 🚀 How to Run the Project
-// TODO: Add instructions on how to run the project

-## 🧾 Technical Documentation
-The final technical document must be written in scientific-article style and include the following sections:

-### A. Introduction

-- Background on Monogenic Diabetes and its relevance in genomic medicine.
-- The importance of accurate genetic variant interpretation for clinical decision-making.
-- Motivation for comparing the DELFOS platform with the ClinGen gold standard to assess clinical utility.

-### B. Project Part I Results

-- **Hermes:**
-  Overview of the methodology used to gather genetic variants related to Monogenic Diabetes using the Hermes module.
-  This involved retrieving all relevant variant data needed to enrich the Delfos knowledge base, enabling meaningful interpretation of patient-specific variants.

-- **Ulises:**
-  Summary of the clinically relevant variants identified using the Ulises module.
-  These variants were filtered for clinical significance to ensure relevance for diagnosis and treatment decisions in Monogenic Diabetes.

-- **Sibila:**
-  Visual insights generated using Sibila, focusing on relationships between variants and associated clinical features.
-  These visualizations supported interpretation by illustrating genotype–phenotype correlations, helping to validate the relevance of identified variants.

 ## 👨🏻‍🏫 Presentation